 In this section

-Vitamin D is essential for bone and muscle health, and there is evidence it is important in other aspects of health.
+Vitamin D is essential for bone and muscle health.
 Vitamin D refers to both D3 (cholecalciferol) and D2 (ergocalciferol) - D3 is produced in the skin through the action of UVB in sunlight, it is the most common form in food and the form available in supplements.
 Mushrooms contain small amounts of D2.

 Sunlight is the most important source of vitamin D, and is estimated to provide 90% of vitamin D in humans.1